komeara1/wifi_assessment_techniques/README.md

 ```
 aircrack-ng -w /usr/share/wordlists/rockyou.txt wpa_capture.pcap
 ```
-* I've heard hashcat is more affective but I've have not tried this method.
+* I've heard hashcat is more effective but I've have not tried this method.

 # Wireshark Tips
-* Don't forget to add key information to Wireshark
+* Don't forget to add encryption key information to Wireshark
 	* From Menu options: Edit->Preferences->IEEE 802.11